gjbex/Best-practices-for-scientific-computing/docs/deployment.md

 ### Python

-Poetry is an interesting tool to manage Python software project.
-It helps you manage dependencies, package your projects and distribute it using PyPI.
+Poetry is an interesting tool to help you manage all stages of a Python software projects.

+It helps you to set up an environment with all required dependencies and run your code in it.
+It also has direct support for testing your implementation using `pytest`.

 You start by initializing a project and adapting the configuration file to your needs.
 It will also allow you to conveniently run several tools such as `mypy` to type check your code, `black` to format your code.

+Finally, you can easily package your project in a wheel or source distribution and upload it to PyPi.

+If the Poetry configuration file is under version control, this approach also helps you to share your development environment among team members.